SuperOfficeDocs/superoffice-docs/docs/en/diary/tutorials/so-ical-feed/includes/steps/integrate.md

     ![Outlook -screenshot][img5]

-3. Outlook will download the appointments once you have pasted in the link to `ical.aspx?associd=123&guid=1234-4567…`
+3. Outlook will download the follow-up once you have pasted in the link to `ical.aspx?associd=123&guid=1234-4567…`

 4. The calendar shows up in the calendar view in Outlook – you just need to mark the checkbox for the calendar you added.